 ▲ Essex as the new Lord Lieutenant (not Lorde Generail) of Ireland, before the fiasco that transpired once he got there.
 On the left Constancy holds a victor’s crown of laurel, while Envy on the right tries to destroy it.
 Inside the laurel, Basis virtutum constantia– Constancy is the foundation of virtue.
 Below Essex’s gartered arms at the bottom is his personal motto, Virtutis comes invidia– Virtue is accompanied by envy.
 His excuse for failure, ready and waiting.

 British Museum O,7.283

 ▲ It’s as if we’re gazing upon a statue, a majestic equestrian bronze.
-This engraving appeared in January 1600 and was quickly suppressed, its producer taken to task by the Privy Council for his lewd offence.
+This engraving appeared in January 1600.
+It was quickly suppressed, its producer castigated by the Privy Council for his lewd offence.
 The verse at the bottom reads (spelling updated):

 - Virtue’s honour, Wisdom’s valour, Grace’s servant, Mercy’s love,